-The strategy has eight priorities, which focus on the areas people told us were most important to them.
-In the 2022 update three workstreams were added, the first of which focuses on COVID-19 recovery, in recognition that the pandemic experience has significantly worsened mental health and wellbeing for many people.
+The strategy has eight priorities, which focus on the areas people said are most important to them.
+The 2022 update adds three workstreams, the first of which focuses on COVID-19 recovery, as the pandemic has had a negative effect on mental health and wellbeing for many people.

 The strategy has five outcomes – where we want to get to by 2025.
 These are:

 - People of all ages and communities will be comfortable talking about their mental health and wellbeing.

 - People will be part of mentally healthy, safe and supportive families, workplaces and communities.

 - People’s quality of life will be improved by timely access to appropriate mental health information, support and services.

 - People will be actively involved in their mental health and their care.

 - People with long term mental health conditions will live longer and lead fulfilling, healthy lives.